leandroBorgesFerreira/LoadingButtonAndroid/README.md

 You can find the code for the animation inside this repo.

-## Wanna contribute?

-If you had some idea for this library and want you contribute, please send me an email: lehen01@gmail.com

 ## Bugs and Feedback

 For bugs, feature requests, and discussion please use [GitHub Issues](https://github.com/leandroBorgesFerreira/LoadingButtonAndroid/issues).